rstudio/shiny/tools/README.md

 * Run `yarn add --dev babel-polyfill --exact`.
 * Edit R/shinyui.R.
 The `renderPage` function has an `htmlDependency` for `babel-polyfill`.
 Update this to the new version number.

-## lodash
-Currently we use a custom build of the [Lodash](https://lodash.com/) utility library accessible within the "Shiny closure".
-Our Lodash build includes only certain functions that we have specified in order to save space.
-This custom build is stored in `bundled/lodash.custom.js`.
-New custom builds can be created by installing `lodash-cli` via `npm install lodash-cli` and then running a command similar to the one in the comment at the top of `bundled/lodash.custom.js`.